auth0/nextjs-auth0/FAQ.md

 ## 2. How can I reduce the cookie size?

 The SDK stores the session data in cookies.
-Since browsers reject cookies larger than 4 KB, the SDK breaks up lenghtier sessions into multiple cookies.
+Since browsers reject cookies larger than 4 KB, the SDK breaks up lengthier sessions into multiple cookies.
 However, by default Node.js [limits the header size](https://nodejs.org/en/blog/vulnerability/november-2018-security-releases/#denial-of-service-with-large-http-headers-cve-2018-12121) to 8 KB.

 If the session cookies are pushing the header size over the limit, **you have two options**: